-The strengths of this study are its large size, the study design (in which data was collected prospectively, from multiple centres) and the detailed clinical and imaging data available for participants.
+The strengths of this study are its large size, its multicentre design and the detailed clinical and imaging data available for participants.
 Limitations include those inherent to the coding of hospital episodes (with regard to accuracy) and the lack of central adjudication of events.
 This method of ascertainment could result in some events being missed, for example if patients were treated in non-NHS facilities (such as those outside the UK or private hospitals), or in the case of minor events, which might not have resulted in a hospital attendance.
-New neurological symptoms in ICH survivors can represent a recrudescence of previous stroke symptoms, which could be misdiagnosed as a new cerebrovascular event, particularly in the absence of appropriate (MRI) investigations25.
+New neurological symptoms in ICH survivors can represent a recrudescence of previous stroke symptoms, which could be misdiagnosed as a new cerebrovascular event, particularly in the absence of appropriate investigations including MRI brain with diffusion-weighted sequences25.
 Additionally, in order to complete competing risk analyses, only the first cerebrovascular event was considered; this work did not explore repeated events, and in patients who had both ischaemic and haemorrhagic events, only the first event was included.
-The number of outcome events was relatively low, and as a consequence we were unable to explore the role of ICH location in further detail (i.e. in those with cerebellar or brainstem ICH).
-MR data was not available for all patients, and as a consequence we were unable to provide more detailed information on the nature and severity of any underlying cerebral small vessel disease; we acknowledge that CT-based quantification methods of white matter changes and lacunes are less sensitive than equivalent MR measures.
-We also acknowledge that our results might be subject to selection bias, as our cohort only included ICH survivors; however, the inclusion of patients from multiple centres has the advantage of increasing the generalisability of these results26.
-Finally, as noted above, we did not have information on the prescription of antiplatelet or anticoagulant medications following discharge, and this could have influenced our results.
+The number of outcome events was relatively low, and as a consequence we were unable to explore the role of ICH location in further detail (i.e. in those with cerebellar or brainstem ICH); additionally, we were unable to comment on the clinical severity of the outcome events, as this information was not available.
+MR data was not available for all patients, and as a consequence we were unable to provide more detailed information on the nature and severity of any underlying cerebral small vessel disease (including the number, presence and distribution of cerebral microbleeds) ; we acknowledge that CT-based quantification methods of white matter changes and lacunes are less sensitive than equivalent MR measures.
+We also acknowledge that our results might be subject to selection bias, as our cohort only included ICH survivors.
+We also acknowledge that our cohort is older and has a higher rate of pre-event anti-platelet and anticoagulant use than other cohorts26 (likely to reflect higher rates of comorbidities in our cohort, including atrial fibrillation), which again might limit its generalisability.
+Finally, as noted above, we did not have information on the prescription of antiplatelet or anticoagulant medications following discharge, or the indications for their use on discharge, which could have influenced our results.

-In conclusion, in this large prospective cohort study, there were fewer ICH events than cerebral ischaemic events at 3 years in ICH survivors.
-Lobar ICH location is associated with a higher risk of recurrent ICH events than non-lobar ICH, and with features that may reflect small vessel disease severity.
+In conclusion, in this large cohort study, there were fewer ICH events than cerebral ischaemic events at 3 years in ICH survivors.
+Lobar ICH location is associated with a higher risk of recurrent ICH events than non-lobar ICH, as are some features that may reflect cerebral small vessel disease severity.
 Outstanding questions remain about whether these associations with lobar ICH occur reflect a single small vessel pathology or the severity of small vessel disease more generally.
 Further work is needed to disentangle the complex interaction between these small vessel diseases, and their impact on an individual’s future stroke risk.

+Acknowledgements

+We would like to acknowledge Surabhika Lunawat for her assistance in quantifying ICH volumes for this study.

 Funding